 I started to cry.
 I was so thankful because I felt like my mom was giving me permission to take a break.
 She was giving me permission to pick my battles and letting me know that she knew I had probably picked too many.
 She was enabling me to put battles back that I shouldn't have picked in the first place.
 Over commitment had become the biggest battle in my life.

 Now, as an adult, as a married mom of two teenagers, I feel I have learned a wise lesson from my mom.
 I have learned picking my daily battles is essential.
 I find myself whispering, "Too many," to remind myself that most of the battles that I face were never intended for me to fight.

 Today, I had the day off of work, but a to do list a mile long.
-Deadlines looming, work contracts, errands, groceries, Christmas shopping.
+Deadlines looming, work contracts, errands, and groceries.
 It took me 3 hours to finish everything on my computer alone.
-But then I looked a my battle list for the day.
+But then I looked at my battle list for the day.
 Too many.
 Fewer.
 Put some back.

 Tomorrow is a new day without as many battles that need to be fought.
 And when something happens that may change my course, something unexpected that may weigh heavy on my heart, I will remember my wise mother.
 I will give myself permission to take a break.
 I will pick my battles, and when I realize that I have picked too many, I will put a few back.
 I will focus on the new day that I have been given.
 I will be thankful for those family and friends that surround me.
 Because those are people that bring me joy daily.